List of That Time I Got Reincarnated as a Slime characters: Other characters

 Shizue, also known by her nickname Shizu (シズ), is a Japanese girl and an Otherworlder who was summoned into this world during the Bombing of Tokyo.
 Her summoning was considered a failure, and she was abandoned after having a fire spirit named Ifrit bound to her body.
 Soon after, she gained the title "Conqueror of Flames".
 Shizu is actually of elderly age, but has not outwardly aged past her prime thanks to Ifrit's possession.
 She figures out that Rimuru was also once from Japan and in their short time together, they become good friends.
+She had also formed good friendships with Kabal's Party, Class S, and Hinata.
 Ifrit was soon able to gain control of her after she was weak enough, but Rimuru defeated Ifrit and separated him from Shizu.
 Without Ifrit, she began to quickly age.
-Before passing away, she requested her body to be devoured by Rimuru (as she did not want to be buried), giving them a human form.
-Shizu's soul still remains inside of Rimuru, who also wears her mask as a keepsake.
+Before passing away, she requested her body to be devoured by Rimuru (as she did not want to be buried), giving them a human form that resembles a younger version of Shizu.
+Shizu's soul still remains inside of Rimuru.
+When Rimuru enters Chronoa's mind, Shizu's spirit appears to help him save Chloe and Hinata.